noahlaux/tagimator/readme.md

 	$('body').tagimator('show', {
 		speed: 500, // Default is 1000
 		fx: 'slide', // default is fade
-		// Fired when a step have been finished, and pass the current step as an argument
+		// Fired before a step have been finished, and pass the current step and stack as arguments
 		onBeforeStep: function( step, stack ) {
 			// Log current step
 			console.log('step ' + step + ' done');